geozeke/bcsim/README.md

 For example: if cycling a fresh clock 12-hrs results in ball #10 ending up in position #2, that means every 12-hrs the ball in position #10 will migrate to position #2.
 Using two Python lists, we can now cycle the clock for 12-hrs each "tick", rather then 1-minute for each "tick".
 The speed gains in clock cycling are dramatic.

-I also found that several clocks will cycle back to initial condition in a fractional number of days -- 18.5 days in the case of a clock with 38 balls.
+I also found that several clocks will cycle back to the initial condition in a fractional number of days -- 18.5 days in the case of a clock with 38 balls.
 This may have something to do with the way I've modeled the clock mechanics, but I couldn't find another solution to the Ball Clock problem that cycled a given clock on the 12-hr boundary; they all cycled for a whole number of days.

 ## Peer(less) Review

 Writing this simulator gave me some great practice with Python programming topics: argument parsing, classes, multiprocessing, inter-process communication, queues and project packaging (pypi).
 While not required to use the program, I also included detailed API documentation for those who are interested.

-It's not really practical to validate my assumptions using a physical clock -- in some cases it takes billions of simulated days to cycle back to the staring position.
+It's not really practical to validate my assumptions using a physical clock -- in some cases it takes billions of simulated days to cycle back to the starting position.
 I would love it if someone coded this up independently, using the same clock mechanics I describe, and validated or invalidated the program's results.

 ## Version History